 In other words, the financial markets allow traders to buy then sell, or sell then buy.
 This is essentially borrowing the asset, selling it, then buying it back cheaper for a profit.
-If you've done the latter, then you're short the asset.
-You'll also hear the term short-selling.
-This is the same as shorting.
+If you've done this, then you're "short" the asset.
+You'll also hear the term "short-selling."
+This is also shorting.

-Assume Suzy shorts 100 shares of ZYZYZ stock at $10.00.
+Assume Suzy shorts 100 shares of ZYZY stock at $10.00.
 Since she sold first, she'll receive $1,000 into her trading account, but her account will show negative 100 shares.
 The negative share balance must be brought back to zero at some point by buying back the 100 shares.